 Promised Land State Park

 About 3,000 acres in size, Promised Land State Park is on the Pocono Plateau, 1,800 feet above sea level, and is surrounded by 12,464 acres of the Delaware State Forest, including natural areas.
-Visitors enjoy fishing and boating in two lakes, rustic cabins, camping, miles of hiking trails, and exploring the forests.
+Visitors can enjoy:

 The forests of the park consist primarily of beech, oak, maple, and hemlock trees.
 Two lakes and several small streams add to the park’s outstanding scenic beauty.